BioPhoton/ngRe/README.md

 DomElements is everything you can query from `document`.

-Goal is to list vanilla js versions as well as the angular way and list options on how to make property values and events working with angular.
+The goal is to list vanilla js versions as well as the angular way and list options on how to make property values and events working with angular.

 #### Send to property over `<elem attr=""></elem>`